kleenexETH/Cybersecurity-Resources/README.md

 * [windows 7 iso image] https://www.microsoft.com/en-us/software-download/windows7
               Virtual machine software and virtualization
 * [VirtualBox ] https://www.virtualbox.org/  windows mac and linux
-* [Vmware] https://www.vmware.com/ Vmware workstation windows mac and linux
+* [Vmware] https://www.vmware.com/ Vmware workstation windows mac and Linux
 * [Wine ]https://www.winehq.org/ emulator for running windows applications on Linux, macOS, & BSD (not a virtual machine) <br>
-Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on-the-fly, <br>
+Instead of simulating internal Windows logic like a virtual machine or emulator, Wine translates Windows API calls into POSIX calls on the fly, <br>
 eliminating the performance and memory penalties of other methods and allowing you to cleanly integrate Windows applications into your desktop. <br>
 ### Linux references networking references  and Scripts: